JanRooduijn/ToepAI/README.md

 - Only the human player can _toep_ (a.k.a. raise)
 - The maximum wager is 3 points

+## Todo
+- Implement _vuile was_
+- Also allow the computer players to _toep_
+- Implement _overtoepen_ (a.k.a reraising)
+- Add unit tests
+- Guide the AI by a deep learning model, rather than the simple heuristics used presently

 ## Build native
 ```bash
 # clone repo and build